-Cheltenham Borough Council Overview and Scrutiny - 21 September 2015 Council - 19 October 2015 Annual Report on Overview and Scrutiny
+Cheltenham Borough Council Overview and Scrutiny - 12 September 2016 Council - 17 October 2016 Annual Report on Overview and Scrutiny

-Accountable member Chair of Overview and Scrutiny Committee, Councillor Tim Harman Accountable officers Democratic Services Manager, Rosalind Reeves Accountable scrutiny committee Overview and Scrutiny Committee Ward(s) affected All indirectly Significant Decision Νο Executive summary The Overview and Scrutiny Committee manages and coordinates scrutiny at the council, with scrutiny task groups carrying out the detailed work and reporting back to the main committee.
-Under these arrangements the Overview and Scrutiny Committee is required to produce an annual report for Council and this is contained in appendix 2.
+Accountable member Chair of Overview and Scrutiny Committee, Councillor Tim Harman Accountable officers Democratic Services Manager, Rosalind Reeves Accountable scrutiny committee Overview and Scrutiny Committee Ward(s) affected All indirectly Significant Decision No Executive summary The Overview and Scrutiny Committee manages and coordinates scrutiny at the council, with scrutiny task groups carrying out the detailed work and reporting back to the main committee.
+Under these arrangements the Overview and Scrutiny Committee produce an annual report for Council and this is contained in appendix 2.
 This report sets out the achievements of scrutiny over the last 12 months and in particular highlights the outcomes of a range of scrutiny task groups.
 Scrutiny welcomes the opportunity for Council to debate this report and give its views on the success or otherwise of the scrutiny arrangements.
-Recommendations The Overview and Scrutiny Committee is asked to endorse the Annual Report of Overview and Scrutiny 2014-15 and forward it to Council to be noted.
-The Council is asked to note the Annual Report of Overview and Scrutiny 2014-15.
+Recommendations The Overview and Scrutiny Committee is asked to endorse the Annual Report of Overview and Scrutiny 2015-16 and forward it to Council to be noted.
+Council is asked to note the Annual Report of Overview and Scrutiny 2015-16.

 Financial implications There are no financial implications arising from this report.
-Contact officer: Paul Jones, paul.jones@cheltenham.gov.uk, 01242 775154
+Contact officer: Paul Jones, paul.jones@cheltenham.gov.uk, 01242 775154 Legal implications There are no legal implications arising from the recommendation within this report.
+Contact officer: Peter Lewis, peter.lewis@tewkesbury.gov.uk, 01684 272012

-Legal implications The Authority must have at least one overview and scrutiny committee.
-Scrutiny committees may review both executive and non-executive functions and can make reports and recommendations to Council or Cabinet on those functions and "on matters which affect the authority's area or the inhabitants of that area Contact officer: Peter Lewis, peter.lewis@tewkesbury.gov.uk, 01684 272012 HR implications (including learning and organisational development) There are no direct HR implications arising from this report.
+HR implications (including learning and organisational development) There are no direct HR implications arising from this report.
 Contact officer: Julie McCarthy, Julie.McCarthy@cheltenham.gov.uk 01242 26 4355 Key risks The original risk assessment which accompanied the report to Council in December 2011 has been updated with an assessment of the current risks affecting the effectiveness of the O&S arrangements and is attached as Appendix 1.
 Corporate and community plan Implications An effective overview and scrutiny process can contribute to positive outcomes on any of the objectives in the Corporate Strategy.
 Increased public involvement in Overview and Scrutiny will support the corporate objective 'Our residents enjoy a strong sense of community and are involved in resolving local issues'.
 Environmental and climate change implications None

-Report author Contact officer: Saira Malin, Democracy Officer, Saira.Malin@cheltenham.gov.uk, 01242 77 5153 Appendices Risk Assessment Annual Report Background information Minutes of Overview and Scrutiny 21 September 2015 where the annual report was endorsed
+Report author Contact officer: Saira Malin, Democracy Officer, Saira.Malin@cheltenham.gov.uk, 01242 77 5153 Appendices Risk Assessment Annual Report Background information Minutes of Overview and Scrutiny 12 September 2016 where the annual report was considered (not available until the 26 September 2016 at the latest)

-Risk Assessment
+Risk Assessment Appendix 1